Bremer Bank Review: Regional Banking With Flexible Account Options

 Three Types of Accounts

-Bremer Bank offers three money market accounts, the Money Market, the Money Market Premier and the Money Market Reserve.
-The one you choose will likely depend on your opening deposit.
+Bremer Bank offered three money market accounts, the Money Market, the Money Market Premier and the Money Market Reserve.
+The one you picked likely depended on your opening deposit.
 The higher your balance, the higher your interest rate.

 Fees